 And, as Windows Central notes, the custom virtual desktops can be saved so they aren't reset after each reboot.

-Windows 10 20H1 brings commitment to Windows Hello
+Windows 10 May 2020 Update brings commitment to Windows Hello

 Many computers are now built with fingerprint scanners or advanced cameras that provide facial recognition to work with Windows Hello.
 This lets you sign on without a password, but Windows still requires a password for the account even if you don't have to use it to sign on every time.